-R134a; hydrofluorocarbon; being phased out due to environmental issues, however is easier to service as the majority of engineers can work with it.
+R134a; hydrofluorocarbon; being phased out due to environmental issues, however, is easier to service as the majority of engineers can work with it.

-R600a/R290; isobutane/propane; more environmentally friendly, cheaper and more efficient, however it is flammable and you will need a specialist engineer to carry out any service and repair work.
+R600a/R290; isobutane/propane; more environmentally friendly, cheaper and more efficient, however, it is flammable and you will need a specialist engineer to carry out any service and repair work.

 Choosing a finish that will complement your bar is imperative to maximising your bottle display and creating a wholly professional design.
-Generally bar fridges are available with black, silver or stainless steel options, although this will depend on the manufacturer and the budget you’re working with.
-Each finish is capable of creating attractive presentation for your bottled stock.
+Generally, bar fridges are available with black, silver or stainless steel options, although this will depend on the manufacturer and the budget you’re working with.
+Each finish is capable of creating an attractive presentation for your bottled stock.

-Also consider the interior finish of the cabinet.
+Also, consider the interior finish of the cabinet.
 Stainless steel or darker colours are more preferable than white plastic as white can discolour over time, potentially resulting in an unprofessional, sub-standard drinks display.

 Brand, manufacturing quality and price are all closely linked and will all bear some relation to the other.
 The market is flooded with choice when searching for the perfect bottle fridge.
 The sheer range of brands guarantees that you can find the perfect balance between size, capacity, design, build quality and budget.

 Entry level brands are recommended to bridge a gap or as a short term solution.
 Although manufacture may not be as high quality as leading brands, models in this area of the market are perfect for businesses on a tight budget.